skylight-hq/skylight.digital/pages/toolkits/digital-talent-management/pages/03-developing-a-digital-talent-strategy.md

 Hiring people is not the only way to access digital talent.
 Consider some alternatives to increase the digital talent density on your team:

-* Partner with universities to **offer internships** Government offers the ability for students to make an impact.
+* Partner with universities to **offer internships**.
+Government offers the ability for students to make an impact.
 * Support and partner with **technology boot camps** such as General Assembly, or programs like Coding IT Forward, to hire recent graduates.
 * Partner with **organizations like Code For America**.
 * Bring in **freelancers** on short duration temporary assignments to solve a particular problem.
 This can work well for tasks that don’t need to be done frequently, such as setting up DevOps pipelines or uncovering security bugs.